 To: A pop-up menu that lets you choose another image layer in your project to replace the current layer.
 The replaced media remains in your project in the Media list.

 Use the Timing controls to set the selected object’s In and Out points, as well as the duration of the object.
-See Timing controls in Motion.
+See Timing controls.

 Download this guide: PDF